-Many research studies have concluded that changes in land use patterns can encourage the use of alternative travel modes and may decrease traffic congestion.
-The land use /transportation linkage factors that are the most influential towards transportation patterns are development density, land use mix, regional accessibility, degree of "centeredness" (or proportion of employment located in major activity centers), walking and bicycling conditions, transit quality and accessibility, parking supply and management, site design, and mobility management (or active encouragement of transportation alternatives).
-12
+Many research studies have concluded that changes in land use patterns can encourage the use of alternative travel modes and may decrease traffic congestion.13 The land use/transportation linkage factors that are the most influential towards transportation patterns are development density, land use mix, regional accessibility, degree of "centeredness" (or proportion of employment located in major activity centers), walking and bicycling conditions, transit quality and accessibility, parking supply and management, site design, and mobility management (or active encouragement of transportation alternatives).14

 A concerted countywide effort to encourage land use patterns and supportive transportation practices that foster alternative transportation modes will yield many benefits.
 These benefits include increased travel choices, improved access to where people work, shop and recreate, and potential congestion relief.
 With a steady commitment, the County's land use patterns can be transformed incrementally by making changes to the policies which govern land development, such as those contained in local jurisdictions' general plans, specific plans, and zoning ordinances.
-Many San Mateo County jurisdictions have adopted or are in the process of adopting "Smart Growth" principles of increasing development densities in proximity to public rail transit stations and along major bus transit service corridors, as well as increasing land use mix to bring jobs, housing and retail in closer proximity so that walking becomes a feasible travel option.
+Many San Mateo County jurisdictions have adopted or are in the process of adopting transit oriented development practices of increasing densities in proximity to public rail transit stations and along major bus transit service corridors, as well principles of mixing land uses to bring jobs, housing and retail in closer proximity so that walking becomes a feasible travel option.